pireddag/csvTable/README.md

 There is a test file and its pdf output (test_csvTables.tm and test_csvTables.pdf).

+## Note

+The output is directly formatted into the TeXmacs output, i.e. it does not get expanded into the TeXmacs file, as direct input in a Scheme session does.
+For this reason, all formatting of the table needs to be coded in Scheme.

 ## Security

 In order to run this macro in TeXmacs it is necessary to set the security level to "Accept all scripts".